sakshiagarwal99/my-resume-website/content/post/getting-started/index.md

 subtitle: A Journey Towards Sustainability.
 Tackling Global Plastic Pollution in the Global Impact Sprint.

 # Summary for listings and search engines
 summary: Alongside 15 students from prestigious institutions worldwide, I embarked on a five-day mission to combat global plastic pollution.
-This article chronicles my journey, from in-depth stakeholder interviews to UN Headquarters visits and prototype testing.
-The experience emphasized the power of collaboration and active contribution to sustainability.
+This article chronicles my journey, from in-depth stakeholder interviews to UN Headquarters visit and prototype testing.

 # Link this post with a project
 link: https://www.linkedin.com/pulse/confronting-plastic-pollution-my-globalimpactsprint-sakshi-agarwal%3FtrackingId=xdpYzyyaTvS8AXBEMIWVoQ%253D%253D/?trackingId=xdpYzyyaTvS8AXBEMIWVoQ%3D%3D